 How To Plant Nasturtium

-If you have never planted nasturtium, this quick and easy guide to planting, growing, and harvesting nasturtium is all you need.
+If you have never planted nasturtium, a quick and easy guide to planting, growing, and harvesting nasturtium is all you need.
+You can start them indoors if you have a short growing season, although they prefer to be sown directly after the last frost.

 Benefits of Nasturtium Companion Planting